skitsanos/teraclio/README.md

 #### filesizeformat

-Only available if the `builtins` feature is enabled.

 Returns a human-readable file size (i.e. '110 MB') from an integer.

 Example: `{{ num | filesizeformat }}`

 #### date

-Only available if the `builtins` feature is enabled.

 Parses a timestamp into a date(time) string.
 Defaults to `YYYY-MM-DD` format.
 Time formatting syntax is inspired from strftime and a full reference is available on [chrono docs](https://docs.rs/chrono/0.4/chrono/format/strftime/index.html).